 South Cornwall · PL25

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Charlestown, that work is shaped by the place itself — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward Georgian harbour cottages and Victorian villas.
+On a Charlestown site, the brief always meets the place — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward Victorian villas and converted clay-shipping warehouses.

 • Conservation Area